Quicr/quicr-arch-spec/moq-arch.md

 server in a client server architecture.
 The whole concept of the PUB/SUB is that the relays are *not* stateless and keep the subscription information and this is what allows for low latency and high throughput on the relays.

 In todays CDN, the CDN nodes end up faking the credentials of the origin server and this limits how and where they can be a deployed.
 A design with explicitly designed relays that do not need to do this, while still assuming an end to end encrypted model so the relays did not have access to the content makes for a better design.

-It would be possible to start with something that looked like HTTP as the protocol between the relays with special conventions for wild cards in URLs of a GET and ways to stream non final responses for any responses perhaps using something like multipart MINE.
+It would be possible to start with something that looked like HTTP as the protocol between the relays with special conventions for wildcards in URLs of a GET and ways to stream non final responses for any responses perhaps using something like multipart MIME.
 However, most of the existing code and logic for HTTP would not really be usable with the low latency streaming of data.
-It is probably much simpler and more scaleable to simply define a PUB/SUB protocol directly on top of QUIC.
+It is probably much simpler and more scalable to simply define a PUB/SUB protocol directly on top of QUIC.

 ## QUIC Streams and Datagrams